DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 For [binaries/jetson_tftrt](binaries/jetson_tftrt) the [prepare.sh](binaries/jetson_tftrt/aarch64/prepare.sh) script will also download Tensorflow libraries which means you'll need internet connection.
 You'll only need to run the script once.

 Models generated on a Jetson device with [Compute Capabilities](https://developer.nvidia.com/cuda-gpus) X and TensorRT version Y will only be usable on devices matching this configuration.
-For example, **you'll not be able to use models Generated on Jetson TX2 ([Compute Capabilities](https://developer.nvidia.com/cuda-gpus) 6.2) on a Jetson nano ([Compute Capabilities](https://developer.nvidia.com/cuda-gpus) 5.3)**.
+For example, **you'll not be able to use models generated on Jetson TX2 ([Compute Capabilities](https://developer.nvidia.com/cuda-gpus) 6.2) on a Jetson nano ([Compute Capabilities](https://developer.nvidia.com/cuda-gpus) 5.3)**.

 <a name="getting-started_jetson-versus-jetsontftrt"></a>
 ## [binaries/jetson](binaries/jetson) versus [binaries/jetson_tftrt](binaries/jetson_tftrt) ##